wp-plugins/robo-gallery/readme.txt

 In lightbox section of the gallery settings you can find hide title option.
 If you enable it titles of the gallery images in lightbox will be turned off.

-= How to customize border of the gallery thumbnails? =

-In gallery settings you can find general settings section where you can turn on/off thumbnails border.
-Also you can customize there style of the border, namely width, color and style of the thumbnail borders

 = Is it possible to turn off border of the gallery thumbnails? =

 Yes, in gallery options you can turn on/off border option

+= How to enable lazy load in gallery options? =

+In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

 = How to change amount of images loading on gallery page? =

 In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

-= How to enable lazy load in gallery options? =

-In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

 = How to define size of the gallery images thumbnails? =